This is a list of surnames in which the length is 6.

 .
 A famous bearer is the former American president Jimmy Carter (1924-).

-Means "close-cropped hair" in Italian, also having the secondary sense "boy, yound man".
+in Italian, also having the secondary sense "boy, young man".

 Occupational surname for a carver, from Middle English kerve